 <18yrs: not established.

 Increased risk of mortality.
 Increased risk of QT prolongation in patients with history of Torsade de Pointes, congenital long QT syndrome, hypothyroidism, bradyarrhythmias, uncompensated heart failure, electrolyte abnormalities; monitor closely.
 Obtain ECG prior to therapy, and at least 2, 12, and 24 weeks after starting.
 Correct any electrolyte abnormalities at baseline and monitor if QT prolongation is detected.
 Discontinue Sirturo and all other QT prolonging drugs if ventricular arrhythmia or QTcF interval >500ms develops.
 Monitor ALT/AST, phosphatase, bilirubin at baseline, monthly during treatment, and as needed.
 Test for viral hepatitis and discontinue other hepatotoxic drugs if serum aminotransferases >3XULN (repeat testing within 48hrs).
-Discontinue if aminotransferase elevation with total bilirubin >2XULN, aminotransferase elevation >8XULN, or aminotransferase elevations persist >2 weeks.
+Discontinue if aminotransferase elevation with total bilirubin >2XULN, aminotransferase elevation >8XULN, or >5XULN that persists >2 weeks.
 Severe hepatic or severe renal impairment/ESRD.
 Pregnancy (Cat.B).
 Nursing mothers: not recommended.